 How the Simple Pump System works

-The SimplePUMP is a positive displacement progressive lift pump…sometimes referred to as a “sucker rod” pump.
-A chain of lift rods, inside the drop pipes, provide the mechanical connection between the energy input at the surface (hand-operated or motor) and the part that does the lifting at the bottom (the piston in the pump cylinder).
+The connected lift rods, inside the drop pipes, provide the physical connection between the energy input at the surface (hand-operated or motor) and the part that does the actual lifting at the bottom (the piston in the pump cylinder).

-In spite of the term “sucker rod”, there is no suction involved.
-A suction type of pump can work to a maximum of about 22 feet.
+In spite of the common term “sucker rod”, there is no suction involved.
+A suction type of pump can work to a maximum of about 22-25 feet water level.
 The Simple Pump works by a completely different mechanism.
 It LIFTS from the bottom.

 The handle is lifted up, pushing the rods and piston down.
 The lower ball valve in the cylinder seals with the pressure.
 The upper seal in the piston lifts and water flows to above the piston.
 (See left.)